tebri11/en-for-designers/10-thesis-digest/index.md

 #### ASK Kids
 - important points - playful, fun, colorful, sketch
+- For the ASK KIDS concept, I will also use outdoor advertisements (Citylights) and posters that are placed indoors. (toy store, children's parks, kindergartens...)
 ![image](4.jpg)

 #### ASK Family
-- important points - friendly, love, blue, honest
+- important points - friendly, love, blue color, purity, honest
+- For the ASK FAMILY concept, I will also use outdoor advertisements (Billboards) and social media.
+(I'll add more images later - still in process)
 ![image](5.jpg)

 #### ASK School
-- important points - education, friendly, red, inspiration, concentration
+- important points - education, friendly, red color, inspiration, concentration
 - still in process...:)